 When does service event documentation have to be submitted to Budget Guard?

 Field service reports and invoices are submitted within 90 days of the service event per the terms and conditions of the policy.
 We’ll work with you to develop an internal process to ensure these documents are collected and appropriately routed.

 You only contact us when the service vendor estimates the service cost will exceed your policy’s large loss notification amount.
 However, if the equipment has critical service coverage, you may have the service vendor proceed without contacting us.
-You identify equipment that requires critical service coverage during program implementation.
+You identify equipment that requires critical service coverage during the program development phase.

 Each time a covered service event is processed, the approved amount exhausts the aggregate deductible.
 Suppose the total approved amounts exceed the aggregate deductible.
 In that case, you are reimbursed the excess amount per the terms and conditions of the policy, thereby capping your maintenance costs and protecting your initial savings.

-If self-insuring is your goal, we’ll work with you to establish a plan to transition from contracted OEM and ISO service contracts to Budget Guard and then eventually to self-insurance in a reasonable time frame.
-Because we share all equipment service data with you, this can be an opportunity for you to gain extensive time-and-materials service data while benefiting from the budget protection and savings generated by Budget Guard.
+If your long-term goal is to self-insure your equipment management program, we will collaborate with you to create a plan to shift from traditional service contracts to Budget Guard and ultimately to self-insurance within a reasonable time frame.
+Sharing all equipment service data with you presents an opportunity for you to accumulate comprehensive time-and-materials service data while taking advantage of the budget protection and savings generated by Budget Guard.

 Yes!
 Our physical inventory, data verification, data mapping, database cleansing, and in-house service management consulting may be purchased stand-alone and not tied to the equipment maintenance insurance program.